osohq/oso/new-docs/content/python/getting-started/ui/index.md

 # Authorization-Dependent UI Elements

-## Using oso to control UI components
+## Using Oso to control UI components

 The access control rules that you use to authorize data access in your application's backend often have implications for the frontend as well.